run-house/runhouse/docs/index.rst

 Why Runhouse?
 -------------
+|Runhouse was built to accelerate the ML flywheel, by enabling fast, debuggable, and iterable development of pipelines.

-**Without Runhouse:** ML workflow is fragmented and iteration is slow
+|**Without Runhouse:** ML workflow is fragmented and iteration is slow
 * Researchers start in hosted notebooks or SSH'ed into a cluster:
    * Fast and interactive development
    * But non-standard environment and code